|

 that

-switching off between wireless routers doesn't exactly work seamlessly.
+switching between wireless routers doesn't exactly work

 To the contrary, you might only need one WiMAX base station